 The short answer to that begins down a few paragraphs.

 The long boring answer is ...

-It really has nothing to do with cooking, but I needed to start my Food and Music Blog somehow, so I thought...
+It really has nothing to do with cooking, but I needed to start this blog post somehow, so I thought...

 Why not begin with something scholarly so I can mislead people into thinking that I'm smart?

 I'LL TELL YOU WHY NOT, Bobby ...
 Because this is Getting Really Boring and most people have already stopped reading " OK, you may be right...
 I don't blame you for that.

 I mean... look at poor Arthur after the another 36 years of deep thinking ...
 I definitely don't recommend a lot of deep thought.

 It's enough to make you want to read nothing but Mad Magazine.

 Although, maybe that won't make any difference at all..

 It turns out there's a striking resemblance between Schopenhauer and the greatest American philosopher Alfred E Newman